The only way to minimize the annoyance of car repair is to choose a high-quality

 the makes of cars for which dealers are authorized to perform repairs under

-new-car, manufacturer-backed warranties.
+new-car manufacturer-backed warranties.
 As Figure 4 shows, dealers authorized

-the highest average ratings for overall performance on our customer survey.
+highest average ratings for overall performance on our customer survey.

-you are relatively likely to receive satisfactory warranty service from
+satisfactory warranty service from some dealers.

 Figure 4How Dealers that Do Warranty Work on Various Makes of Cars Compare